 In July 2015, the FASB issued ASU No. 2015-11, "Inventory (Topic 330): Simplifying the Measurement of Inventory."
 Currently, all inventory is measured at the lower of cost or market.
-ASU 2015-11 changes the measurement principle for inventory from the lower of cost or market to the lower of cost and net realizable value.
+ASU 2015-11 changes the measurement principle for inventory from the lower of cost or market to the lower of cost or net realizable value.
 Net realizable value is the estimated selling price in the ordinary course of business less reasonably predictable costs of completion, disposal and transportation.
 The standard is effective for annual reporting periods beginning after December 15, 2015, which for the Company commenced with the year beginning January 1, 2016.
 Prospective application is required.
 The Company does not believe the implementation of this standard will have a material impact on the Company's consolidated financial statements.

 In August 2015, the FASB issued ASU No. 2015-14 "Revenue from Contracts with Customers (Topic 606): Deferral of the Effective Date."
 The amendments in this Update defer the effective date of ASU 2014-09 for all entities by one year.
 Public business entities, certain not-for-profit entities, and certain employee benefit plans should apply the guidance in ASC 2014-09 to annual reporting periods beginning after December 15, 2017, including interim reporting periods within that reporting period.
-Earlier application is permitted only as of annual reporting periods beginning after December 15, 2016, including interim reporting periods within that reporting period.
-The Company is assessing the impact to the Company's financial condition, results of operations or cash flows from the adoption of this guidance.
+Earlier application is permitted only as of annual reporting periods beginning after December 15, 2016, including interim reporting periods within that reporting periods or cash flows from the adoption of this guidance.